Vivid-IOV-Labs/web-monetization-video-ads/README.md

 The package exposes 3 functions:

--  `initVideoMonetizer` for monetize the video element usign [web monetization API](https://webmonetization.org/).
+-  `initVideoMonetizer` for monetize the video element using [web monetization API](https://webmonetization.org/).

--  `initVideoAdvertizer` a wrapper around [IMA SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side), used for advertizing.
+-  `initVideoAdvertizer` a wrapper around [IMA SDK](https://developers.google.com/interactive-media-ads/docs/sdks/html5/client-side), used for advertising.

--  `initVideoAdsMonetizer` includes both of the submodules to provide web monetization and advertizing as a fallback.
+-  `initVideoAdsMonetizer` includes both of the sub modules to provide web monetization and advertising as a fallback.

 ### Simple